Accruals and Prepayments: Understanding Their Role in Accounting

 • A consulting firm completes a project worth $5,000 in December.

-• The invoice is sent in January, but the revenue is recorded in December.
+• The invoice is issued in January, but the revenue is recorded in December because that’s when the service was provided.

 2. What Are Prepayments?